Daemonite/material/docs/4.5/material/cards.md

 ## Card primary action

 If the whole card is the action itself, you can add `card-primary action` to the card itself.
-It will give it a nice background + box-shadow effect on hover.
+It will give it a nice background, a shadow effect on hover and a ripple effect on click.

 As a Primary action is frequently a link, it is perfect to use it with [Bootstrap's utility `stretched-link`]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/stretched-link/) (NB.
 Stretched-link requires container to be set to `position: relative`, but `card-primary-action` is).